let's talk

 Corporate websites usually have a pre-set customer pool.
 So they understand what their current and potential customers will like.

-Building a custom website is time-consuming, and the website creation cost is also high.
+Building a custom website is time-consuming and expensive.

 If you are serious about your business, then you need to go for custom website creation.